 I am something of a late starter when it comes to writing.
-Growing up in a regular working class family in Flanders (Belgium) I wasn’t exposed to the right influences to be able to realise my dormant literary impulses.
+Growing up in a regular working class family in the Flemish coastal region of Belgium, I wasn’t exposed to the right influences to be able to realise my dormant literary impulses.

-While living in Ireland, I became ill with a complex chronic illness.
+Later on, while living in Ireland, I became ill with a complex chronic illness.
 In learning to cope with this illness, I had the opportunity to reinvent myself.
 I was no longer able to work.
 So, instead I started studying for a humanities degree with the Open University.
-It was there that I discovered creative writing, and I haven’t stopped writing since.
+It was there that I discovered poetry, and I haven’t stopped writing since.

 Now I am back living in the Flemish part of Belgium, right next to the North Sea, and I spend my time reading, writing and volunteering at my local library and social food market.